Majesty Diamonds Majesty Diamonds

 Diamond cut

-Here is the diamond cut grading scale:
+Here is the diamond cut scale:

 • Ideal